r-gal/CNC_Nucleo_stm32f439/README.md

+# Overview

-## CNC driver source prepared for platform NUCLEO-32F439ZI.
+This repository contain CNC driver source prepared for platform NUCLEO-32F439ZI.
 Project prepared in STM32CubeIDE.
+Orginal version for dedicated PCB is stored in https://github.com/r-gal/CNC repository.
+GUI application is stored in https://github.com/r-gal/CNC_app repository.

-Simplest way to use it:
+## Simplest way to use it:

 1. Clone repository